wakeuplabs-io/opid-method-spec/did-opid-method.md

-# did:polygonid Method Specification
+# did:opid Method Specification

-Polygon ID - is an implementation of the [iden3 protocol](https://docs.iden3.io/protocol/spec/).
+Optimism ID - is an implementation of the [iden3 protocol](https://docs.iden3.io/protocol/spec/).
 The protocol is compatible with any Ethereum Virtual Machine (EVM) blockchain.
-Polygon ID aims to maximize the privacy of the identity holder by leveraging Zero Knowledge Proofs (ZKP) technology.
-The protocol enables users to generate ZK proof responses on Verifier request using the [ZK query language](https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/).
+Optimism ID aims to maximize the privacy of the identity holder by leveraging Zero Knowledge Proofs (ZKP) technology.
+The protocol enables users to generate ZK proof responses on Verifier request using the ZK query language.

-For an overview of Polygon ID please read our tutorials page: [https://0xpolygonid.github.io/tutorials/](https://0xpolygonid.github.io/tutorials/)

 ## Method Specific Identifier

-The namestring that shall identify this DID method is: `polygonid`
+The namestring that shall identify this DID method is: `opid`

-A DID that uses this method MUST begin with the following prefix: *`did:polygonid`*
+A DID that uses this method MUST begin with the following prefix: *`did:opid`*

 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is as follows:

 ---

-The method identifier is composed of a network identifier (“polygon”) and a specific identifier inside the network, such as "main", “mumbai” in Polygon network.
+The method identifier is composed of a network identifier (“optimism”) and a specific identifier inside the network, such as "main", "sepolia" in Optimism network.

 The identity identifier is base58 encoded [iden3 specific identifier](https://docs.iden3.io/getting-started/identity/identifier/) that is permanent, unique, and deterministically calculated from [the Genesis ID](https://docs.iden3.io/protocol/spec/#genesis-id).

 There is a special case when identity is not linked to any network.
 That means that identity cannot change it's state and because of this it's marked as "readonly".

 ```
-polygonid-did = "did:polygonid:" polygonid-specific-idstring
+opid-did = "did:opid:" opid-specific-idstring
-polygonid-specific-idstring = [polygonid-blockchain ":" polygonid-networkID ":" ] polygonid-identifier
+opid-specific-idstring = [opid-blockchain ":" opid-networkID ":" ] opid-identifier
-polygonid-blockchain = "polygon" / "eth" / "readonly"
+opid-blockchain = "optimism" / "eth" / "readonly"
-polygonid-networkID = "main" / "mumbai" / "goerli"
+opid-networkID = "main" / "sepolia"
-polygonid-identifier = 42*43 BASE58
+opid-identifier = 42*43 BASE58
 ```

 ### Example

-A valid polygonid DID:
+A valid opid DID:

 ```
-did:polygonid:polygon:main:2pzr1wiBm3Qhtq137NNPPDFvdk5xwRsjDFnMxpnYHm
-did:polygonid:polygon:mumbai:2qCU58EJgrELNZCDkSU23dQHZsBgAFWLNpNezo1g6b
+did:opid:optimism:main:2pzr1wiBm3Qhtq137NNPPDFvdk5xwRsjDFnMxpnYHm
+did:opid:optimism:sepolia:2qCU58EJgrELNZCDkSU23dQHZsBgAFWLNpNezo1g6b
-did:polygonid:readonly:2mbH5rt9zKT1mTivFAie88onmfQtBU9RQhjNPLwFZh // readonly
+did:opid:readonly:2mbH5rt9zKT1mTivFAie88onmfQtBU9RQhjNPLwFZh // readonly
 ```

 ## DID Document